EarthMC-Toolkit/EarthMC-Stats/README.md

 The most popular Discord bot for **EarthMC** is now open source!

 **EarthMC Stats** provides useful commands and info relating to players, towns, nations, alliances and more.<br>
-This bot relies heavily on the purpose-made [NPM Library](https://www.npmjs.com/package/earthmc) which handles the parsing and caching of **Dynmap** data automatically.
+This bot relies heavily on the purpose-made [NPM Library](https://www.npmjs.com/package/earthmc) which handles the parsing and caching of map data automatically.
 </div>

 ## Notes